genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/07_glossary/01_glossary.md

 * POST — create a new resource
 * PUT — update a specific resource (by ID)
 * DELETE — remove a specific resource (by ID)

+## RPM
+RPM can refer to:
+-  RPM Package Manager, which is an open-source package management system.
+It was originally created for Red Hat Linux, but is now used in many Linux distributions, including CentOS.
+-  the .rpm file format.
+Most .rpm files are binary RPMs containing the compiled version of the software, but you can also find source RPMs containing the source code used to build the binaries.

 ## Script